Scholarships

 Each scholarship is a cash award of $2500 with no strings attached.
 Qualifications and submission requirements are below.
 We award scholarships on an equal opportunity basis, consistent with the restrictions above.

-Criteria considered by the Selection Committee, not necessarily in order of importance, include Academic performance to date, Projected future academic performance, Demonstrated experience with and/or knowledge of field of study, Essay content and writing quality, Commitment to and experience with inspiring others to learn more about renewable energy, and Service.
+Criteria considered by the Selection Committee (not necessarily in order of importance) include academic performance, contributions to research, publications and presentations, demonstrated experience with and/or knowledge of field of study, essay content and writing quality, commitment to the field including inspiring, supporting and educating others, and service.

 Students who have won Honorable Mentions are strongly encouraged to apply again.
 Students who won scholarships while at community college may apply again if they transfer to a four-year institution; students who won as undergraduates are eligible to apply as graduate students.
 However, in general, applications will not be considered from a student who has already received a scholarship at that same level.